Hays Australia policy for the prevention of & reporting on modern slavery

 • Technology advisory and implementation

 Modern slavery can take many forms including the trafficking of people, forced labour, child labour, servitude and slavery.
 As Australia’s leading recruitment experts, we take our responsibility for supplying staff extremely seriously and are aware of the potential for being targeted by traffickers and unlicensed labour hire providers, in local jurisdictions where licensing is a requirement.
 Our own processes around candidate engagement ensure our employees are alert to the signs of exploitation, so that we may take the necessary action promptly and effectively should it be identified.
-Sectors affected include, but are not limited to, construction & property, engineering & manufacturing and health & social care.
+Sectors affected include, but are not limited to, construction & property, engineering & manufacturing and social care.

 Hays’ supply chains & risks of modern slavery